-- Rikuo Nemoto: Was the Catcher for the Kintetsu Buffaloes in the 1950s, and later became a highly effective Manager then GM for multiple teams.
+- Rikuo Nemoto: Was the catcher for the Kintetsu Buffaloes in the 1950s, and later became a highly effective manager followed by GM for multiple teams.

 Wrapping it up...

-While the National Baseball Hall of Fame in Cooperstown is the most well known, there are other Hall's of Fame in existence.
+While the National Baseball Hall of Fame in Cooperstown, NY is the most well known, there are other Halls of Fame in existence.

-In addition to the Canadian, Latin American and Japanese Baseball Halls of Fame, there are a number of others that we didn't go into detail in this article, such as:
+In addition to the Canadian, Latin American and Japanese Baseball Halls of Fame, there are a number of others that we didn't go into detail in this article, including but not limited to:

 The College Baseball Hall of Fame; Cuban Baseball Hall of Fame; Puerto Rican Baseball Hall of Fame; Salón de la Fama (Mexico); Salón de la Fama (Venezuela); Australia Baseball Hall of Fame; British Baseball Hall of Fame; Czech Baseball Hall of Fame; Dutch Baseball Hall of Fame; German Baseball Hall of Fame; Salón de la Fama (Spain); and the Italian Baseball Hall of Fame.

-There are a also a number of minor league Halls of Fame, as well as team-specific Halls of Fame.
-Maybe we'll discuss some of these in more detail in a future article!
+Keep in mind that there are also a number of minor league Halls of Fame, as well as team and/or University specific Halls of Fame.

-In closing, the bottom line of the article is this: there is a small percentage of legendary Catchers across the world who - over many years - left an incredible a mark on the game of Baseball.
+In closing, the bottom line of the article is this: there is a small percentage of legendary, Hall of Fame catchers across the world who - over many years - left an incredible mark on the game of Baseball.